Bar U Ranch is a working museum on the Cowboy Trail south of Calgary, Alberta, Canada.

 Harry Longabaugh, 'The Sundance Kid', worked briefly at the Bar U Ranch.

 The well-appointed Visitor Information Centre contains several interesting exhibits which provide in-depth information about the rich history of the Bar U Ranch between founding in 1882 and sale in 1950.
-There is also a cafeteria, a washroom and, I discover my annual Parks Canada Discovery Pass covers admission.
-Bonus!
+There is also a cafeteria and a washroom.
 The development of the Bar U Ranch began as the Northwest Cattle Company and has roots in Québec.

 Old, horse-drawn wagons are parked in the east alcove of the Chop House.